ax3l91/space-apps-2017-mayday-athens/Readme.md

 # Space Apps Challenge: Mayday, Mayday, Mayday!

-Prototype application in Python which calculates and visualizes the radiation that a pilot will receive in a polar or near-polar flight.
+Prototype application in Python which calculates and visualizes the radiation a crew member or passenger will receive in a polar or near-polar flight.
 It takes into consideration all factors explained in the document (.pdf)

 # Simulation
 The simulation is being done in [Kp.ipynb] which:

 Requires Input:
   - Kp Index
   - Flight Route
   - GOES Satellite FLux Data
-  - Aurora Prediction Data (just for display)
+  - Aurora Prediction Data (For Display Use Only)

 Provides Output:
 - Total Radiation Dose For An Average Human